Events and News

 If dialing in from another area, you can find your local Zoom number here: Zoom Dial-in Numbers

-The Day of Mindfulness will include meditation, mindfulness instructions and Buddhist reflections.
+The Half Day of Mindfulness will include meditation, mindfulness instructions and Buddhist reflections.

 Registration is not required.
-If you would like to donate to the Sati Saraniya Hermitage for this event, please use the TBC donation page and include a message that the donation is for Ayyas Day of Mindfulness retreat.
-100% of all donations will be passed on to the Hermitage.
+If you would like to donate to the Tisarana Buddhist Monastery for this event, please use the TBC donation page and include a message that the donation is for Ajahn Pavaro’s Half Day of Mindfulness retreat.
+100% of all donations will be passed on to Tisarana.

 Schedule